Shield of Aeneas: Interpretations

 Given that the shield is embellished by lavish pictures and intricate scenes, one of the most immediate interpretations is that the shield was primarily aesthetic in form and thus in function.
 Some scholars such as Warde Fowler, however, argue that the images depicted on the shield are so salient for Roman history that the shield should not be seen as merely a canvas for a painting.
 Likewise, Warde argues that the shield is not simply a practical piece of equipment to complement Vulcan's sword.
 Tempering both suggestions, both Warde and R. D. Williams argue that the shield serves as a symbol and foreshadow of Rome's future glory.
-Virgil's use of ekphrasis is consistent with Homer, but Williams has noted that the saturation of significant scenes indicates that the shield serves more as a literary tool than a diagetical description.
+Virgil's use of ekphrasis is consistent with Homer, but Williams has noted that the saturation of significant scenes indicates that the shield serves more as a literary tool than a diegetical description.
 Likewise, both Williams and D. L. West have noted the composition of the shield and Virgil's description of its color, texture, and perspective to emphasize its symbolic quality.

 Similar to his own consistent indebtedness to Homer, Virgil is most likely drawing similarities and contrasts to Achilles' shield as described in book 18 of the Iliad.
 Achilles' shield similarly depicts a set of sweeping images in concentric circles radiating outwards from a central scene of two cities: one at war, the other at peace.
 John Penwill has noted that, unlike Homer, Virgil reversed the order of images on Achilles' shield, emphasizing the centrality of Rome and the insignificance of barbarian life.
 Where Homer begins with the elements radiating outwards to the events of man, Virgil begins with Rome.
 This flattering portrait of Rome is highly consistent throughout the Aeneid and emphasizes the historical context of Rome beset by civil unrest.
 Virgil composed the Aeneid sometime between 29 and 19 BC in the middle of Rome's transition from Republic into Empire.
 By linking the founding of Rome to the already accepted body of Homeric literature, Virgil attempted to elevate Rome's stature both politically and symbolically.
 According to Kimberly Bell, the Aeneid served to "[perpetuate] Augustus's political agenda".
 With Aeneas wielding the shield in victory, the centrality of Rome coupled with flanking images of Roman triumphs culminating in the ascension of the Caesars links together its symbolic significance with Augustus' political fortunes.